Asynchronous Transfer Mode: Cell structure

 ATM uses the PT field to designate various special kinds of cells for operations, administration and management (OAM) purposes, and to delineate packet boundaries in some ATM adaptation layers (AAL).
 If the most significant bit (MSB) of the PT field is 0, this is a user data cell, and the other two bits are used to indicate network congestion and as a general-purpose header bit available for ATM adaptation layers.
 If the MSB is 1, this is a management cell, and the other two bits indicate the type: network management segment, network management end-to-end, resource management, and reserved for future use.

 Several ATM link protocols use the HEC field to drive a CRC-based framing algorithm, which allows locating the ATM cells with no overhead beyond what is otherwise needed for header protection.
 The 8-bit CRC is used to correct single-bit header errors and detect multi-bit header errors.
 When multi-bit header errors are detected, the current and subsequent cells are dropped until a cell with no header errors is found.

-A UNI cell reserves the GFC field for a local flow control and submultiplexing system between users.
+A UNI cell reserves the GFC field for a local flow control and sub-multiplexing system between users.
 This was intended to allow several terminals to share a single network connection in the same way that two ISDN phones can share a single basic rate ISDN connection.
 All four GFC bits must be zero by default.

 The NNI cell format replicates the UNI format almost exactly, except that the 4-bit GFC field is re-allocated to the VPI field, extending the VPI to 12 bits.
 Thus, a single NNI ATM interconnection is capable of addressing almost 212 VPs of up to almost 216 VCs each.